Installation of DFT+ embedded DMFT Functional

 - C++ compiler (either gnu or intel)

-- fortran compiler (either gnu or intel)
+- fortran compiler (either gfortran or intel)

 does not find it, it will try to download it and install it.
 You